UK lawmakers OK virus restrictions but Johnson faces dissent

 “We can’t be sure about the severity of the omicron variant, but we can be certain that it’s spreading and spreading fast,” he said.
 "When people invoke the story of the boy who cried wolf — the warnings that came before but never materialized — people should remember that in the end there was a wolf.”

-The rebellion was a sign of growing discontent in Conservative ranks with Johnson.
+The rebellion was a sign of growing discontent with Johnson in Conservative ranks.
 The party picked him to be leader in 2019 because he promised to “get Brexit done” after three years of gridlock over Britain’s departure from the European Union under Prime Minister Theresa May.
 The same promise helped Johnson win a December 2019 election with an 80-seat majority in the House of Commons, the biggest for any Conservative leader since Margaret Thatcher in the 1980s.

 Since then the pandemic and a series of scandals have chipped away at the support for Johnson and his government.
 Johnson’s initial reluctance to impose a nationwide lockdown in early 2020 helped give the U.K. the highest coronavirus death toll in Europe apart from Russia, with more than 146,000 deaths.

-A successful vaccination program helped Johnson recover some of his authority, but his government has faced damaging allegations that it flouted the coronavirus rules it imposed on everyone else with reports that Johnson’s 10 Downing St. office held lockdown-breaching Christmas parties last year.
+A successful vaccination program helped Johnson recover some of his authority, but his government has faced damaging allegations that it flouted the coronavirus rules it imposed on everyone else, including claims staff in Johnson’s 10 Downing St. office held lockdown-breaching Christmas parties last year.
 Johnson has ordered an inquiry, but insists he personally broke no rules.

 The government also faced charges of cronyism when it tried to block the suspension of a Conservative lawmaker found to have broken lobbying rules by advocating on behalf of two companies who were paying him.
 The government changed tack after an outcry and the lawmaker, Owen Paterson, resigned.